 Impressment, to the Sons of Neptune, was a prime example of British tyranny.
 Their response to it launched America’s rebellion.

-In A Widow’s Guide to Scandal (coming July 2020 from Soul Mate Publishing), the town where the heroine lives is threatened with destruction by the British.
+In A Widow’s Guide to Scandal (July 2020), the town where the heroine lives is threatened with destruction by the British.
 I based the fictional attack in my book on the very real attack on Fairfield, Connecticut by the British in 1779.
 I first learned about this event of the American Revolution when I lived in Fairfield and attended a Town Green Walking Tour presented by the Fairfield History Museum.